-You will need a graduated bucket and a stopwatch.
+You will need a graduated bucket, a smaller graduated pitcher or large measuring cup, and a stopwatch.
 Measurements must be very accurate, as errors of just a few percent will skew the results.
-For DC systems, log the voltage at the feed pump at the same time.
-Confirm at least 25 volts on 24-volt systems.
+Log the voltage at the feed pump at the same time.
+Confirm at least 12.5 volts at the pump on 12-volt systems; 25 volts on 24-volt systems.
 You may have to run the engine or battery charger during the test.

-Take two measurements and compare them with the NOMINAL PARAMETERS table.
+Take two measurements and compare them with the table on the next page.
 The first measurement is the product flow alone.
 The second is the product flow combined with the brine discharge flow to get the total flow or feed flow.
 You may take these measurements by two methods: